Information decomposition in complex systems via machine learning: Mutual information bounds

-The full method presented in this work requires us to bound the mutual information for high dimensional data; identifying this bound is notoriously difficult~\cite{mcallester2020infolimitations,saxe2019}.
-Fortunately, there are factors in our favor to facilitate optimization with machine learning and the recovery of tight bounds on the information transmitted by the compression channels $U_i$.
+Bounding mutual information given high-dimensional data is notoriously difficult~\cite{mcallester2020infolimitations,saxe2019}.
+Fortunately, there are factors in our favor to facilitate optimization with machine learning and, during evaluation, the recovery of tight bounds on the information transmitted by the compression channels $U_i$.

-To optimize the distributed information bottleneck objective (Eqn.~\ref{eqn:DIB}) requires an upper bound on $I(U_i;X_i)$ and a lower bound on $I(\boldsymbol{U};Y)$.
-The (distributed) variational information bottleneck objective \cite{alemiVIB2016,aguerriDVIB2021} upper bounds $I(U_i;X_i)$ with the expectation of the Kullback-Leibler (KL) divergence between the encoded distributions $p(u_i|x_i)$ and an arbitrary prior distribution $r(u_i)$ in latent space,
+During training, to optimize the distributed information bottleneck objective requires a lower bound on $I(\boldsymbol{U};Y)$ and an upper bound on $I(U_i;X_i)$.
+For $I(\boldsymbol{U};Y)=H(Y)-H(Y|\boldsymbol{U})$, we use the cross entropy loss of the predictions as a lower bound on $H(Y|\boldsymbol{U})$ and ignore $H(Y)$ because it is constant~\cite{alemiVIB2016}.
+Regarding $I(U_i;X_i)$, the (distributed) variational information bottleneck objective \cite{alemiVIB2016,aguerriDVIB2021} upper bounds $I(U_i;X_i)$ with the expectation of the Kullback-Leibler (KL) divergence between the encoded distributions $p(u_i|x_i)$ and an arbitrary prior distribution $r(u_i)$ in latent space,

 Normal distributions are used for both the encoded distribution, $p(u_i|x_i) = \mathcal{N}(\boldsymbol{\mu}=f_\mu(x_i), \boldsymbol{\sigma}=f_\sigma(x_i))$, and the prior, $r(u_i)=\mathcal{N}(\boldsymbol{0}, \boldsymbol{1})$ so that the KL divergence has a simple analytic form.